vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

 ```

-Alternatively if you use an internal load balancer scheme and enable AWS_LOAD_BALANCER_SCHEME_INTERNAL to true Tanzu Kubernetes Grid can create internet restricted infra (vpc etc) for you.

 All internet restricted VPCs must add following endpoints to it (VPC endpoint enables private connections between your VPC and supported AWS services):

 * Service endpoints: